cloudposse-archives/load-testing/README.md

 ```

-The numbers look good, and the entire process took 21 seconds.
+The entire process took 21 seconds.

 Run it with 50 concurrent users